List of ecoregions affected by woody plant encroachment: United States of America

 Negative impacts on forage production and an interrelation with carbon sequestration are documented.
 At the same time in the semiarid karst savanna of Texas, USA, woody plant encroachment has been found to improve soil infiltrability and therewith groundwater recharge.
 At the same time a conversion of rangelands to redcedar woodland has been modeled to result in a 20-40% reduction in streamflow and therewith the amount of water available.
+Woody plant encroachment has been found to prevent the effective recharge of aquifers.
+Experiments showed positive results for increased water savings through woody plant control.

 Over a period of 69 years, woody encroachment in Texas has increased aboveground carbon stocks by 32%.

 Bird population decline as a result of woody encroachment has been identified as a critical conservation concern, with bird populations found to have decreased by nearly two-thirds over the last half-century.

 Through government funded conservation programmes, shrubs and trees are thinned out systematically in affected ecosystems.
 This is found to revive habitat for birds and improve other ecosystem services.
 There is evidence that selective thinning with post-treatment has successfully reversed the effects of conifer encroachment in studied areas.
 At the same time study areas in Nebraska, where Juniperus virginiana encroachment was treated with fire, showed that woody cover stayed low and stable for 8–10 years after fire treatment, but rapid re-encroachment then followed.
 In the Loess Canyons community driven partnerships among land owners for the purpose of coordinated prescribed fires, has shown to successfully halt and reverse woody plant encroachment, with positive effects for rangeland productivity and bird species richness.
 A notable initiative is the Prairie Project, funded by the United States Department of Agriculture, aiming to render the Great Plains more resilient against woody plant encroachment through targeted fire and grazing regimes.
 USDA conservation programs amount to close to $90 million annually in public and private funds for bush control and rangeland health.

 Latin American grasslands

 Argentina

+A total of approximately 5.7 million hectares of land are affected by woody encroachment in Argentinia.
 In the Gran Chaco intense shrub encroachment has detrimental impact on livestock economies, especially in the Formosa Province.
 Livestock pressure and the lack of wildfires have been main causes.
 Woody encroachment ist also observed in the savanna ecosystems of the central Argentine Espinal as well as the lower Argentine Monte.
+Among the encroaching species is Geoffroea decorticans.
+In Patagonia's drylands, successful trials of rehabilitation through mechanical shrub cutting and enhancing patch connectivity were conducted.